newhuo-tech/trade-docs/source/index.html.md

 There is an open source asynchronous quantization framework which integrates Huobi future and Huobi swap: <a href=https://github.com/hbdmapi/hbdm_Python>here</a>.
 If you have any quetsions, please open a ticket in github issues.

+## Settlement

+### Q1: What is the USDT Margined Swap funding rate settlement cycle?
+Which interface can be used to check the status when the fund rate is settled?

+We warmly remind you that Huobi USDT Margined Swap is settled every 8 hours, and the settlement will be at the end of each period.
+For example, 00:00 - 08:00 is a period, and its settlement time would be at 08:00; 08:00 - 16:00 is a period, and its settlement time would be at 16:00; 16:00 - 00:00 (+1 day) is a period, and its settlement time would be at 00:00.
+All times mentioned above are Singapore Standard time (GMT+8).

+（1）Orders can't be placed or cancelled during settlement period, error code "1056" will be returned if users place or cancel orders.

+You are recommended to request contract information by this two ways:

+- restful, every few seconds during settlement period to access: /linear-swap-api/v1/swap_contract_info
+- websocket, Subscribe Contract Info (no authentication): public.$symbol.contract_info

+It's in settlement time if there is any number of 5, 6, 7, 8 included in the returned status code of contract_status, while it indicates that settlement completed and users could place and cancel orders as usual if the returned status code is 1.

+（2）When querying fund or position information during the settlement period, error codes will be returned.
+Error code and their meaning are as following:

+1. Error code "1077" indicates that "the fund query of current perpetual swap trading pair failed during the settlement";
+2. Error code "1078" indicates that "the fund query of part of perpetual swap trading pairs failed during the settlement";
+3. Error code "1079" indicates that "the position query of current perpetual swap trading pair failed during the settlement";
+4. Error code "1080" indicates that "the position query of part of perpetual swap trading pairs failed during the settlement";

+You are recommended to read the status code from the returned message.
+If the above four types of status code appear, the returned data is not accurate and couldn't be used as reference.

+### Q2: How to query the system status of the exchange?

+There are two common statuses of the exchange systems: settlement/delivery in progress; suspended for maintenance; when the system is in these two kinds of statuses, the system will return the response error code and error information when calling the related API interfaces.

+a.
+How to judge whether the settlement/delivery has been done?

+Users can judge from the value “contract_status” returned by the “Get Information of an Order” interface (/linear-swap-api/v1/swap_contract_info);

+or Subscribe Contract Info (no authentication): public.$symbol.contract_info

+If the return parameter contract_status is 1, it means that the settlement/delivery has been done and the trading has been resumed now.

+b.
+How to judge whether the system is suspended for maintenance or not?

+Users can judge from the value “heartbeat” pushed by the “Queried if system interface is available” interface (https://api.hbdm.com/heartbeat/)

+or the “Subscribe system status updates” interface ("topic: public.$service.heartbeat");

+If the return parameter heartbeat is 1, it means that the system is available now and can be connected normally.

 ## Market and Websocket